egis/build-tools/README.md

 * Run `yarn add --dev my-package` to add a dependency to build-tools.
 * Run `yarn add --dev my-package && npm run update` to add/override a dependency in client project.
 * Run `yarn upgrade my-package && npm run update` to upgrade a dependency in client project.
+* Run `yarn upgrade my-package` to upgrade a dependency in build-tools.
+Then upgrade build-tools version in client project to use it (see above).
 * Run `npm run dev` to  build files suitable for wathcing and startup a watch server
 * Run `npm run build` to build a package suitable for production
 * Run `npm run test` to run karma test suites